saltycrane/next-rsc-auth0-saml-example/README.md

 ## Signing options

-The signing options in `@node-saml/node-saml` needs to match the signing options configured in Auth0.
+The signing options in `@node-saml/node-saml` need to match the signing options configured in Auth0.
 See this table below:

     | `node-saml`            | `node-saml`               | Auth0                  |
     | `wantAssertionsSigned` | `wantAuthnResponseSigned` | `signResponse`         |